-No printed credentials and/or transcripts showing earned credentials will be released to any student who is financially indebted to the College.

-Further, confirmation of credential verification to the National Student Clearinghouse and/or thirdparty certification agencies will not be made until all debts have been settled.
+No printed credentials and/or transcripts showing earned credentials will be released to a student who is financially indebted to the College.
+Further, confirmation of credential verification to the National Student Clearinghouse and/or third-party certification agencies will not be made until all debts are settled.